 High-intensity interval training (HIIT) workouts are popular among fitness gurus and bodybuilders, but you may feel like you need to start out slowly and work your way to that level.

 If high-intensity exercise is too extreme for you, you may want to consider low-intensity steady state cardio (LISS).
-LISS has recently become a popular way to get moderate exercise that keeps your heart rate at a low-to-moderate level of intensity throughout the workout.
+This type of workout is an accessible way to get moderate exercise that keeps your heart rate at a low-to-moderate level of intensity.
 Compared to HIIT workouts, LISS workouts tend to be longer (typically around 30-60 minutes) because you exercise at a moderate pace over time instead of maximum intensity exercises for short intervals.
 In short, if LISS is a marathon, HIIT is a sprint.

 LISS workouts don’t have to be fancy or intricate.
 Simple exercises such as running, brisk walking, swimming, and biking can qualify as LISS exercises.
-If you are at the gym, try using the elliptical, rowing, or stair machines.
 Some Zumba, Pilates, and barre classes are great for LISS workouts as well.

 Despite being a lighter form of exercise, there are plenty of benefits to a low-intensity workout: